 · Phase 2: This facility will be designed to meet the needs of designated supportive living level 4 and dementia operations, including enhanced safety and care-provision considerations.
 Alberta Health Services (AHS) has provided design guidelines that the facility must consider to secure a Designated Supportive Living (DSL) agreement, which is the goal to meet the current and future needs of the people of the region.
 Next steps include Project Approvals, Project Coordination, and negotiation of an Agreement with AHS.
 A Request for Proposals (RFP) for architectural services has been developed for release once all required approvals are in place.

 · Phase 1: Alberta Seniors’ Housing has paid 100% of the capital project costs.
-BVRH will furnish, equip and maintain the facility at a cost of approximately $200,000.
+BVRH will furnish, equip and maintain the facility.
 The current total project cost estimate is $13.2 million.

-· Phase 2: The current capital cost range is estimated between $16 million and $19 million; the Government of Alberta has committed $16 million to date.
-BVRH is responsible for the furniture and equipment for the facility, which we will fund through a combination of fundraising and financing, including municipal requisition.
+· Phase 2: The current capital cost estimate is $19.5 million.
+We have received a commitment of a $6 million Affordable Supportive Living Initiative (ASLI) grant from the Government of Alberta.
+We plan to fund the furniture and equipment for the facility through a combination of fundraising and financing.
 It is expected that this development will improve our operating model to the point that we are able to achieve much greater economies of scale, thereby significantly reducing the need to requisition for operating costs at Bow River Lodge in the future.

 About Bow Valley Regional Housing